adigyawali/DocStream/README.md

 - **Backend:** Written in Go (`/backend`).
 Standard `go run` or `air` for hot reload if configured.
 - **Frontend:** React application (`/frontend`).
 Run `npm run dev` for the Vite development server.

-## Deployment

-The application is designed for cloud deployment, with an initial target of Microsoft Azure.
-This involves container orchestration services for the backend and frontend (e.g., Azure Kubernetes Service or Azure Container Apps), and Azure Database for PostgreSQL for persistent storage.